GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 # Exercise 2: Add routes to the application

+The exercise consist of building Angular components for various functionality.

+Enabled routing in your app as well as defined new routes.
+Now your app can support navigation between views.

 ## Create a default details component

 Create a details component `DetailsComponent`.
 This component will represent the details page that provides more information on a given housing location.